platinumpixs/aws-symfony2-bundle/README.md

 }
 ```

-If you with to stay on older Version 2 of the SDK.
+If you want to stay on older Version 2 of the SDK.

 ```json
 {